 Gabriel Improvola, MD is a cofounder of IHS.
 He is a noninvasive cardiologist with an interest in multimodality imaging.
-He started his clinical career in Argentina were he went to medical school at National University of Cordoba and trained in Internal Medicine and Cardiology (University of Buenos Aires).
+He started his clinical career in Argentina were he went to medical school at National University of Cordoba and trained in Internal Medicine and Cardiology at the University of Buenos Aires.

 He completed Internal Medicine residency in Chicago, Illinois where he was chosen chief medical resident.
 Thereafter, he completed cardiology fellowship at John Stroger hospital/Rush University Medical Center.
 During his training years, he received teaching and clinical skills awards every year and ultimately served as chief cardiology fellow.

 He is currently practicing in Southern Indiana where he utilizes his skills in transthoracic, trans-esophageal echocardiography, SPECT and PET and launched a successful Cardiovascular Computed Tomography program.
 He has particular interest in Coronary Artery Disease and Valvular Heart Disease, leading a valvular disease clinic.

 He is board certified in Internal Medicine, Cardiovascular Disease, Echocardiography, Nuclear Cardiology and Cardiovascular Computed Tomography.
 Dr Improvola is a Fellow of the American College of Cardiology.

 Brendan O'Connor, MD